aarong/feedme-transport-ws/README.md

   to 5000.

-  Specifies how often to send a WebSocket ping to each client to ensure responsiveness.
+  Specifies how often to send a WebSocket ping to each client to ensure continued responsiveness.

   If set to 0, then the server will not ping clients.

 - `options.heartbeatTimeoutMs` - Optional positive integer.
-Defaults to 4999.
+Defaults to 4500.

   Specifies how long to wait after pinging a client until the connection is considered to have been lost and the WebSocket is terminated.

   Must be strictly less than `options.heartbeatIntervalMs` if specified.

+Errors thrown:

+- `err.message === "INVALID_ARGUMENT"`

+  There was a problem with one or more of the supplied arguments.

+### Usage: Feedme API on a Stand-Alone WebSocket Server

-Example: To serve a Feedme API on a stand-alone WebSocket server:
+To serve a Feedme API on a single-purpose WebSocket server accepting connections on all paths:

 ```javascript
 const feedmeServerCore = require("feedme-server-core");